Estadio Municipal de La Línea de la Concepción

-The Estadio Municipal de La Línea de la Concepción is a multi-purpose stadium located in La Línea de la Concepción, Cádiz Province, Spain.
+The Estadio Municipal de La Línea de la Concepción is a 10,800-capacity stadium located in La Línea de la Concepción, Cádiz Province, Spain.

 It is currently used for football matches and is the home stadium of Real Balompédica Linense.

 On 15 October 1969, it hosted Spain's 6–0 win over Finland in the 1970 FIFA World Cup qualification.
 On 7 June 1984, Spain played a friendly against Yugoslavia at the ground, and lost 0–1.
 On 21 March 2018, Andorra played a friendly against Liechtenstein, in which the former won 1–0.

+In 2024, it hosted Spain under 21's two matches.
+The first one was a victory over Kazakhstan (4-3) in an official match and the second one was a friendly match against England (0-0).